Central limit theorems describing isolation by distance under various forms of power-law dispersal

-\subsection{Summary of significant changes required to the proofs of \parencite{forien}}
+\subsubsection{Summary of significant changes required to the proofs of \parencite{forien}}

-In order to unify the arguments, we generalized the various lemmas of the proof of \parencite{forien} to the one- and two-tail regimes.
-While the general form of the lemmas has been preserved, the proofs require non-trivial adaptations, which we provide in the next section.
-In summary: \begin{enumerate} \item \Cref{boundonmeasures} deals with the bound on the dominating measures.
-Here, we are able to use the same bounds in new combinations to cover the new regimes. \item For general sequences $(\delta_N, N \geq 1)$ converging to zero, \Cref{martingalejumps} does not hold anymore.
-It is necessary to impose the new condition \eqref{assumption_jumps_one_tail} respectively \eqref{assumption_jumps_two_tail}. \item \Cref{convergenceofquadraticvariation} analyses the quadratic variation of the martingale measures.
-If ${\beta < \dimension}$, convergence becomes much harder to justify, which led us to develop the auxiliary \Cref{boundonmeasures2}.
-The case $\beta > \dimension$ has been adapted to two different radii and the case $\beta = \dimension$ involves new calculations to account for the novel logarithmic scaling $\eta_N = \delta_N^{\alpha - \dimension} \log^{-1} (1/\delta_N)$. \item Prior calculations cannot be transfered to \Cref{convergenceofgenerators}, because in the one- and two-tail regime one of the averages of $\mathcal{L}^N$ vanishes asymptotically.
-The convergence to standard Brownian motions in regimes with tails had not been covered previously. \end{enumerate}
+In order to unify the arguments, we will generalize the various lemmas of the proof of \parencite{forien} to the one- and two-tail regimes.
+While the general form of the lemmas has been preserved, the proofs require non-trivial adaptations, which we provide in \Cref{sec:proof_lemmas}.
+In summary: \begin{enumerate} \item \Cref{lem:boundondominatingmeasures} deals with the bound on the dominating measures.
+Here, we are able to use the same bounds in new combinations to cover the new regimes. \item Prior calculations cannot be transfered to \Cref{lem:convergenceofgenerators}, because in the one- and two-tail regime one of the averages of $\mathcal{L}^N$ vanishes asymptotically. \item For general sequences $(\delta_N, N \geq 1)$ converging to zero, the proof of \Cref{lem:martingalejumps} does not carry over.
+It is necessary to impose the new conditions \eqref{assumption_jumps_one_tail} and \eqref{assumption_jumps_two_tail} on the convergence speed of $\delta_N$ relative to $N$ in the one- respectively two-tail regime. \item \Cref{lem:convergenceofquadraticvariation} analyses the quadratic variation of the martingale measures.
+If ${\beta < \dimension}$, convergence becomes much harder to justify, which led us to develop the auxiliary \Cref{lem:boundondominatingmeasures2}.
+The case $\beta > \dimension$ has been adapted to two different radii and the case $\beta = \dimension$ involves new calculations to account for the novel logarithmic scaling $\eta_N = \delta_N^{\alpha - \dimension} \log^{-1} (1/\delta_N)$. \end{enumerate}